Ghytro/rich-or-broke/README.md

 ## Tech stack & implementation details
 The service itself is written in Go, Redis is used for caching requests to external APIs.
 The service can work without Redis, but responses will be sufficiently slower because of the requests to the external services.
 Some of the requests are performed in asynchronous way, but it is still slower than getting requests cache from Redis.

+Service is able to work without Redis because of the implemented health checker and circuit breaker for Redis.
+If Redis is not responding, service will fallback to external APIs.
+Redis health is checked once a minute.

 Currencies rates from [openexchangerates](https://openexchangerates.org/) are updated in cache once in 10 minutes, cached gifs from [tenor](https://tenor.com/) are updated once a day.

 ## Configuration